 The Chicago River is a winding, wonderful and wacky body of water.
-It flows backwards, right through the heart of Chicago, linking Lake Michigan to the Mississippi to the Gulf of Mexico.
+It flows backward, piercing the heart of Chicago, linking Lake Michigan to the Mississippi to the Gulf of Mexico.
 Not only does it get dyed bright green on St. Patrick’s Day (thumbs up to the city for the sneak-attack dying this year), but it has its own incredible, iconic bridges that open and close to traffic, as well as its very own troupe of water taxis.
-Set out on your own adventure and feel its magic.
+Set out on an adventure and feel its magic.
 Here are kid-friendly ways to go explore (and tick some items off your Chicago-themed scavenger hunt).

 It's fast and furious aboard the 75-minute Seadog, which jets off from Navy Pier, speeds along the lakefront, then zips down the Chicago River.
 The fast-paced excitement makes it the most kid-friendly architectural cruise of all.
 Little ones love this bright red and yellow speedboat, which usually has dogs on board (bring your pet along!) and funny guides.
 Parents appreciate learning more about Chicago's most famous riverfront buildings, including the Tribune Building, Willis Tower, Lyric Opera and Merchandise Mart.